 I don’t think I’ll have as much kitchen cabinet space, believe it or not.
 But you know me.
 I’ll improvise.

 What I will have are two large walk-in closets for clothing, etc. I don’t have a lot of clothing, and I may as well give away a lot of shoes since I have to wear sneakers with my ankle brace.
 I can use some of that space for other storage.

-(The Oklahoma Chapter for Cerebral Palsy called last night and wanted to know if I had anything to contribute because they’ll be on my street next week, so I will take that opportunity to give to things to others.)
+The Oklahoma Chapter for Cerebral Palsy called last night and wanted to know if I had anything to contribute.
+They’ll be on my street next week so I will take that opportunity to donate.

 What is important is that the pupsters and I will be together.
-And maybe make a few friends.
 And a fresh start.